 Much of your business’ environmental footprint may seem beyond your control.
 Vendors and other partners may use unsustainable materials, packaging, and processing techniques, but their manufacturing decisions still ultimately affect your company’s environmental impact.
 Greening your supply chain can seem challenging, but here are a few ways to introduce green initiatives to your vendors and partners, encouraging and supporting their efforts to operate more sustainably.

 Leading by example is an important start in encouraging partner businesses to undertake their own green initiatives.
 Examine environmental challenges your company has been addressing, like adopting waste reduction strategies for your business operations, practicing energy and water conservation, or taking action to improve indoor air quality or eliminate toxins in the workplace.
 Whether your efforts are just beginning or you have already achieved significant goals, make sure to publicize these efforts through company marketing materials, websites, and other media.
-Include statements about your sustainability policies on invoice footers or as part of email signature blocks.
+Include statements about your sustainability policies on your invoice template in the footer, or as part of email signature blocks.

 Making vendors aware that sustainability is an important element in your business decisions gives them incentive to consider going green too.
 Your experiences with environmental initiatives also makes you a perfect eco-mentor, so consider offering guidance and best-practice suggestions to vendors and other partners as they move toward being more sustainable businesses.